Nataxa flavescens Walker, 1855

 This species occurs in Australia in Queensland, New South Wales, ACT and Victoria.
 Here at Claire Cottage we have seen it from September to late February.
 We have seen females often but have only had one male come to the light.
 However, when we raised larvae from eggs laid on our moth sheet two males hatched from the cocoons.
 Several cocoons remain dormant at present.

-We had a female lay eggs in a cluster on our moth net.
+A female attracted to our moth light laid eggs in a cluster on the net.

 The tiny larvae hatched twelve days later.
 They were kept in a large insect cage on branches of Acacia melanoxylon.
 At first they fed in large groups.
 As they grew larger the numbers in the groups reduced until they were feeding independently.